Supporting organizations going through change

 Analysis showed that at any given time the average employee was using their dedicated desk 63% of the time.
 Additionally, real estate costs in Toronto’s downtown core is some of the most expensive in Canada.
 To economize, the organization downsized their down-town footprint while providing a work environment that allows employees more flexibility on where and how they work.

-Recognizing that this shift, even thought it was favourable, would require a lot of change management, communication, and training.
+Recognizing that this shift, even though it was favourable, would require a lot of change management, communication, and training.
 RSA hired Harbinger to support their people through the change to a remote workplace.

 What did we do?